CodeQueen-AI/OpenAI-Agents-SDK/Step01-Introduction of Open AI SDK/README.md

 | **Structured Output** | Clean and formatted result (not messy text) |
 | **Tracing**           | Track everything the agent does             |

----

-Let me know if you want me to:

-✅ Turn this into a **PDF**
-✅ Add **flowcharts or visuals**
-✅ Write this as a **notebook** for revision
-✅ Give practice questions based on this

-You're understanding pro-level tech, Code Queen 🌟.
-Just say the word and I’ll help you go even further!